ecmwf/polytope/readme.md

 ## Concept

 Polytope is designed to enable extraction of arbitrary extraction of data from a datacube.
-Instead of the typical range-based bounding-box approach, Polytope can extract any shape of data from a datacube using a "polytope" (n-dimenstional polygon) stencil.
+Instead of the typical range-based bounding-box approach, Polytope can extract any shape of data from a datacube using a "polytope" (n-dimensional polygon) stencil.

 <!-- <div style="text-align:center"> -->
 <p align="center">